What is web accessibility?

 Screen readers transfer text information to speech-output software and braille displays.
 To do this, they read the page from top to bottom.
 This includes recurring elements such as the navigation bar, icons, and links to subpages.
 To prevent the reader from unnecessarily repeating this information with every page they open, you should use skip navigation links (also known as skip links).
 Users who navigate with keyboard only, possibly with a mouthpiece, may find it tedious to click through several elements.
 A readily visible skip link at the top of the pagecan make navigating the website easier:

 There may be skip links that are invisible in the layout.
 The screen reader sends the alternative text “skip navigation” to the user if the code looks like this:

 <a href="#content"><img src="empty.gif" height="15" border="0" alt="Skip navigation" width="5"></a>

-Ideally, you should use only data tables for accessible websites according to W3C guidelines.
-Screen readers have fewer problems with this format, since they can reproduce the information meaningfully after converting it.
+W3C guidelines suggest only using data tables..
+Screen readers have fewer problems with this format since they can reproduce the information meaningfully after converting it.
 Layout tables, on the other hand, give the site an optical structure, but make it more difficult for screen readers to reproduce the content in an understandable way.
-This type of website design is still quite popular, but with the latest versions of Netscape it isn’t necessary.

-This is how it is displayed in the interface:
+This is how it will be displayed in the interface: